rhlt/env/README.md

 # Basic .env parser
 This is a small PHP script that can parse and load .env files into environment variables.
-It is intended to be simpler and more efficient than existing library solutions.
+At only 5 KB, it is intended to be simpler and more efficient than existing library solutions.

 ## Basic usage
 Available via Composer (`composer require rhlt/env`), or by manually including `env.php`.
 It contains a single function `load_dontenv($path)`: